113ll3/Ibmclouddocscli/index.md

 You need an [{{site.data.keyword.Bluemix_notm}} account](https://console.bluemix.net/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") and the following system requirements:

-* If you're using Microsoft Windows &trade;, you must use Windows 10 Pro or later.
+* Some functionality may not be supported if you are not running Windows 10 Pro.
 * You must use the stable channel for Docker with a minimum version of 1.13.1.

 ## Step 1.
 Run the install command
 {: #step1}